Severn Bridge. Construction of Foundations.

 Severn Bridge Cable Anchorages

 The cable anchorages at both Aust and Beachley are essentially enormous blocks of concrete.
 They are keyed into the rock to resist the horizontal pull of the cables and their dead weight prevents them from overturning.
 The Aust anchorage is located 500 feet (150 m) from the foot of the Aust Cliff and was founded on rock exposed at low water.
 The top of the completed anchorage is at the level of the roadway.
-Besides anchoring the main suspension cables, the constructions at both Aust and Beachley were used as the foundations for the two main abutments of the Severn Bridge.
+Besides anchoring the main suspension cables, the constructions at both Aust and Beachley were used as the foundations for the two main abutments of the Severn Bridge deck.

 To return to the Main Text, Click Here